phpmyadmin/phpmyadmin/doc/config.rst

     :type: integer
     :default: 250

-    The number of items that can be displayed on each page of the navigation tree.
+    The number of items (tables, columns, indexes) that can be displayed on each page of the navigation tree.

 .. config:option:: $cfg['NavigationTreeEnableGrouping']